MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-Setting.md

 -------

-### isNodeDefinitionLoaded
+### isSettingNodeLoaded

-    boolean Mesd\SettingsBundle\Model\Setting::isNodeDefinitionLoaded()
+    boolean Mesd\SettingsBundle\Model\Setting::isSettingNodeLoaded()

-Is SettingNode definition loaded
+Is SettingNode loaded

-Determine if the SettingNode definition has been loaded.
+Determine if the SettingNode has been loaded.

 The SettingManager loadSetting() method has an optional fourth parameter which can be set to true if you would like the SettingNode definition to be loaded when the setting is retrieved.
 This requires loading, parsing, and validating the SettingDefinition Yaml file, which will take a little extra time.
-Since the SettingNode definition data is not commonly needed when retrieving settings and their values, the default behavior is to not loaded the SettingNode definition.
+Since the SettingNode definition data is not commonly needed when retrieving settings and their values, the default behavior is to not loaded the SettingNode.

 * Visibility: **public**